LIRA/DCPP partial unlocking upon conversion to LIF account

 By default, a LIRA/DCPP/LIF account has the following initial settings:

-In the above example, at the client's age of 64, the LIRA will be converted to a LIF and 50% of the funds will be transferred to the account RRSP 1.
-The DCPP will also be unlocked at the same time and the funds will be transferred to RRSP 2.
+In the above example, at the client's age of 64, the DCPP will be converted to a LIF and 50% of the funds will be transferred to the account RRSP 1.
+The LIRA will also be unlocked at the same time and the funds will be transferred to RRSP 2.
 You can choose the same RRSP/RIF account to move unlocked funds to, but for clarity, in this example, we have two RRSP accounts.
 The year following the unlocking, the LIF withdrawals will be commenced automatically.
-Minimum or maximum LIF withdrawals can also be enforced, as shown in this article: How to minimize RRIF/LIF withdrawals or maximize LIF withdrawals
+Minimum or maximum LIF withdrawals can also be enforced, as shown in this article: How to minimize RRIF/LIF withdrawals or maximize LIF withdrawals.

 Notes:

-1. Unlocking in the first year of the projections: You will not be able to unlock the LIRA account and start the LIF income in the same year.
+- Unlocking in the first year of the projections: You will not be able to unlock the LIRA account and start the LIF income in the same year.
 The income starts in the year following the LIF conversion and unlocking.
 Therefore, if you want to unlock a LIRA account in the first year of the projections, you won't be able to take income that same year.
 Instead of using the unlocking table, set up the projections with a LIF account and RRSP account containing the unlocked balance under the Assets page.
 If you enter an age for the LIRA to LIF conversion that occurs before the start year of the projections, Snap will assume the conversion and unlocking have already occurred.

-2. Special cases:
+- Special cases:

-2. Manitoba: You can unlock 100% of the LIRA upon conversion to a LIF account at any age.
+- Saskatchewan: You can unlock 100% of the LIRA upon conversion to a LIF account at any age.